 The list goes on, and hormonal changes, especially in the first trimester, don't always help!

-If you have pregnancy acne, you have an added worry – how to best look after your skin.
-Can I use medicated creams, or will they affect my baby’s health, what about acne scar treatment during pregnancy, how about acne rosacea, can I safely treat that?
-That list just gets bigger and bigger.
+If you have pregnancy acne, you have an added worry – how to best look after your skin and avoid breakouts.
+Can I use medicated creams, or will they affect my baby’s health?
+What about acne scar treatment during pregnancy?
+How about acne rosacea, can I safely treat that?
+That list just gets longer and longer.

-It often feels like a minefield.
-So here’s our advice and all the do’s and don’ts on treating acne during pregnancy.
+Pregnancy brings beautiful things, but it often also feels like a minefield.
+So here’s our advice and all the do’s and don’ts on acne treatments for pregnancy and beyond.